-Alex Charlton is a strategic designer living and working in Amsterdam.
+Alex Charlton is a digital design leader living and working in Amsterdam.

 I’m currently leading design for new passenger experiences at Air France KLM.